Jason0214/PersonalWebsite/docs/posts/shallow-dive-microfacet.md

 However in the far area where the angle difference is larger, most of the light is reflected.

 ## Geometry term
-Geometry term measures the amout of indicent light and light reflected from micro surfaces that in the end is blocked by other micro surfaces.
+Geometry term measures the amount of incident light and light reflected from micro surfaces that in the end is blocked by other micro surfaces.

 ![shadow_mask](./static/shallow-dive-on-microfacet_v-shape.png)

-See the above deep v-shaped micro surfaces, some incident light is blocked which causes part of the surface in shadow, and some reflected light are mask by surface itself as well.
+See the above deep v-shaped micro surfaces, some incident light is blocked which causes part of the surface in shadow, and some reflected light is masked by the surface itself as well.

 ## Well-known microfacet models

-- [Smith Geometrical shadow](https://ieeexplore.ieee.org/document/1138991/) an old and succesful geometry shadow-mask model, adopted by a lot of recent PBR models.
+- [Smith Geometrical shadow](https://ieeexplore.ieee.org/document/1138991/) an old and successful geometry shadow-mask model, adopted by a lot of recent PBR models.
-- [Oren Nayar Diffuse](http://www1.cs.columbia.edu/CAVE/publications/pdfs/Oren_SIGGRAPH94.pdf) an improvement over traditional Lambert diffuse model.
+- [Oren Nayar Diffuse](http://www1.cs.columbia.edu/CAVE/publications/pdfs/Oren_SIGGRAPH94.pdf) an improvement over the traditional Lambert diffuse model.
-- [Schlick](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-8659.1330233) famous for its approximation on fresnel and geommetry terms, well adoped moddel.
+- [Schlick](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-8659.1330233) famous for its approximation on fresnel and geometry terms, well adopted model.
 - [GGX](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.html) extends microfacet BRDF to refraction and transmission.
 It introduces a new GGX distribution term together with a geometry term which is based on the Smith's model mentioned above.
 (Note a very good, self-contained paper)
 - [Disney Principle](https://disney-animation.s3.amazonaws.com/library/s2012_pbs_disney_brdf_notes_v2.pdf) is a mix of GGX model and Schlick mode with its new diffuse term.
-It is adoped by Blender and seems to be the industrial standard.
+It is adopted by Blender and seems to be the industrial standard.

 ## Reference
 - [http://simonstechblog.blogspot.com/2011/12/microfacet-brdf.html](http://simonstechblog.blogspot.com/2011/12/microfacet-brdf.html)